 To be honest, the flow of the following passage is difficult to follow.
-The main structure is fairly clear.
-It's a dialogue between Jesus and the Pharisees.
+The main structure is fairly clear-it's a dialogue between Jesus and the Pharisees.
 But the themes discussed are intricate and interwoven and actually quite complicated.
-I considered breaking it up into smaller pieces, but decided it best to take the section as a whole.
 To sum it up, Jesus faced five responses to His claims that day, and they're the same kind of responses He's receiving today.
-So let's look at what He faced, and how He responded to what He faced.

 A. He faced challenges to His claims (13-18).
-Notice verse 13, "The Pharisees challenged him, 'Here you are, appearing as your own witness; your testimony is not valid."
+Notice verse 13, "The Pharisees challenged him, 'Here you are, appearing as your own witness; your testimony is not valid.""

 That's interesting.
 The Pharisees don't even respond to Jesus' claim.
 Instead, they try to turn the focus to a legal technicality.
 They don't even comment on what He said.
-They just say He had no right to say it for it doesn't fit legal expectations.
+They just say He had no right to say it for it doesn't fit their standard.
 They say His witness isn't "true."
 They're not talking so much about whether what He said is true or false, but whether valid or invalid.
 They see no reason to accept what Jesus just claimed because they consider His claim totally invalid.